Jessica Mitford: Life with Esmond Romilly

 At the age of 19, Mitford fell in love with her second cousin, Esmond Romilly, who was recuperating from dysentery caught while defending Madrid with the International Brigades during the Spanish Civil War.
-Romilly was a nephew (by marriage) of Winston Churchill.
+Romilly was a nephew of Clementine Churchill, the wife of Winston Churchill.
+Despite their family relationship, the two second cousins had not previously met, but according to Mitford's own account, "I had been in love with Esmond for years, ever since I first heard of him".

 The cousins eloped to Spain, where Romilly picked up work as a reporter for the News Chronicle.
+The plan was that Mitford would travel as his secretary.
+As a cover story to explain her departure to her family, Mitford invented an invitation to visit friends in Austria.
+The pair departed from England on 8 February 1937.
+They reached Bayonne, on the French-Spanish border, and after a tense wait for Mitford's Spanish visa, they took a cargo boat to Bilbao, Spain.
+After some legal difficulties caused by their relatives' opposition, they married in a civil ceremony in Bayonne, France, on 18 May 1937.

-After some legal difficulties caused by their relatives' opposition, they married.
-They moved to London and lived in the East End, then mostly a poor industrial area.
+Romilly and Mitford moved to London and lived in a flat in Rotherhithe in the East End, then mostly a poor industrial area.
+The ground floor of the building operated as a casino and Romilly worked there as a croupier before landing a more regular job as a copywriter with the advertising firm Graham & Gillies.
 Mitford gave birth at home to a daughter, Julia Decca Romilly, on 20 December 1937.
 The baby died in a measles epidemic the following May.
 Jessica Mitford rarely spoke of Julia in later life, and she is not referred to by name in Mitford's 1960 autobiography, Hons and Rebels.

-In 1939, Romilly and Mitford emigrated to the United States.
+On 18 February 1939, Romilly and Mitford emigrated to the United States after throwing a farewell party for their friends.
 They travelled around, working odd jobs.
-At the outset of World War II, Romilly enlisted in the Royal Canadian Air Force; Mitford was living in Washington D.C., and considered joining him once he was posted to England.
+At the outset of World War II, Romilly enlisted in the Royal Canadian Air Force (RCAF); Mitford was living in Washington D.C., and considered joining him once he was posted to England.
 While living in D.C, with contemporaries Virginia Foster Durr and Clifford Durr, she gave birth to another daughter, Constancia Romilly ("the Donk" or "Dinky") on 9 February 1941.
 Her husband went missing in action on 30 November 1941, on his way back from a bombing raid over Nazi Germany.
 Mitford was devastated.